Dear Youth Pastor,

 They need Jesus, formed in your flawed flesh right in front of them.

-Regardless of your faith perspective or your hermeneutic or your breakdown of the “clobber passages” of the Bible, they need you to make Jesus tangible and touchable, in real-time—now.
+Regardless of your faith perspective or your hermeneutic or your breakdown of the “clobber passages” of the Bible, they need you to make Jesus tangible in real-time—right now.

-I’m talking about seeing them, knowing them, and loving them in a way that makes them feel truly loved; not in a way that claims to be love or promises to be love—but one that simply is love.
+I’m talking about seeing them and hearing them and knowing them, and loving them in a way that makes them feel truly loved; not in a way that claims to be love or promises to be love—but one that simply is love.

 You know what it’s like when you are really loved; when words aren’t really necessary.